 Having a multi-node cluster of NSX Controllers helps ensure that at least one NSX Controller is always available.

-Install three NSX Controller appliances.
+Install a minimum of three NSX Controller appliances.

 Verify that you have admin privileges to log in to the NSX Controller appliances.

 Make sure the NSX Controller nodes have joined the management plane.
 See Join NSX Controllers with the NSX Manager.